linuxeroagrio/amq7-broker-workshop/labs/lab09-shared-store.md

 ## Create a high available broker with a shared store using the CLI

-1. In Workstation machoine stop the `broker1` and `broker2` brokers
+1. In Workstation machine, stop the `broker1` and `broker2` brokers

 ```bash
 export AMQ_HOME=$HOME/workshop-amq/apache-artemis-2.28.0.redhat-00003